nvoulgaris/blog/content/post/comparing-tdd-flavours.md

 With the classicist approach I find that tests tend to grow large quite often, with complicated setups and assertions, which in extreme cases can defeat the whole documentation purpose (there is the name of the test to partially save this).
 This was definitely one of the notes I made while watching the clean coders comparative case study video series.
 Uncle Bob's tests were lengthy.

+#### Complex refactorings

+Since we are trying to flesh out the whole system starting from its core logic, it is quite probable to find ourselves in a situation where a class, deep inside the core of the application, has too many responsibilities or its design is cumbersome.
+Such cases, sometimes require *drastic* refactoring moves.

+Complex refactorings are never pleasant and the more complex they are, the more the likelihood of breaking the tests increases.
+Usually, I find it much more preferable to apply small refactoring tweaks than tearing the whole system apart, while trying to keep my tests green.

+#### Treating the API as a second-class citizen

+Starting from the core logic of the application poses an extra problem.
+Thinking of the API is usually deferred until the implementation reaches it.
+One may argue that this is not a drawback, but we should always keep in mind when building a system that we do so **only** because someone else needs to use it.
+If we are writing a web service for instance, some client will consume this API, otherwise we wouldn't be writing it in the first place.

+Therefore, I regard this as a considerable problem.
+We are running the risk of over-engineering our solution, implementing logic that will not be used.
+Don't get me wrong here.
+Creating abstractions and achieving loose coupling between our HTTP layer and our domain is very much desired.
+I just find it really useful to begin my thinking from the API.

+I am really sitting on the fence regarding Uncle Bob's abstraction decisions on the clean coders comparative case study video series, leaning a little bit towards considering them premature and therefore potentially harmful.

 ## Outside-In

 ### Strengths